On parameterised toric codes: Vanishing Ideals via Saturation of Lattice Basis Ideals

 \begin{rema} Another advantage of finding the matrix \verb|ML| giving a basis for the lattice is that one can confirm if the lattice ideal is a complete intersection immediately, by checking if \verb|ML| is mixed dominating. \end{rema}

-\begin{defi} Let $A$ be matrix whose entries are all integers. $A$ is called mixed if there is a positive and a negative entry in every columns.
-If every square submatrix of $A$ is not mixed, it is called dominating. \end{defi}
+\begin{defi} Let $A$ be matrix whose entries are all integers. $A$ is called mixed if there is a positive and a negative entry in every column.
+If no square submatrix of $A$ is mixed, it is called dominating. \end{defi}